-Mac computers: About standby mode
+Mac computers: About standby

-Macs that can use standby mode:
+Macs that can use standby mode

-- MacBook Pro (Retina, 13-inch, Late 2012) and later
+- MacBook Pro (Retina, 13-inch, Late 2012 and later)

-- MacBook Pro (Retina, 15-inch, Early 2013) and later
+- MacBook Pro (Retina, 15-inch, Early 2013 and later)

 - MacBook Pro (Retina, Mid 2012)

-- MacBook Air (Mid 2010) and later
+- MacBook Air (Mid 2010 and later)

-- SSD and Fusion drive versions of Mac mini (Late 2012) and later
+- SSD and Fusion drive versions of Mac mini (Late 2012 and later)

-- SSD and Fusion drive versions of iMac (Late 2012) and later
+- SSD and Fusion drive versions of iMac (Late 2012 and later)

 To exit standby, do any one of the following:

-- Press a key.
+- Press a key

-- Click the trackpad.
+- Click the trackpad or mouse

 When the computer exits standby, the state of the system image stored on the flash storage is used to restore the system to its pre-standby state.
 The computer returns to full operation within a few seconds.

-If you leave a Mac notebook computer in standby long enough for the battery to deplete fully, the computer will shut down.
+If you leave a notebook in standby long enough for the battery to deplete fully, the computer will shut down.
 You can recover your computer to its pre-standby state and any unsaved work should not be lost.
 To exit standby at this point, attach the computer to an AC power source and press the Power button.

 If you find that your Mac computer seems to be taking longer then usual to start up or seems slow to wake from sleep or standby.
 If this is the case, make sure the startup disk is set correctly in the Startup Disk preferences: